Wilson-Chu/resume-builder/README.md

 # resume-builder

-Fills a neat, simple resume template with user-defined information, with an option to print/save to PDF.
+Fills a clear, simple resume template with user-defined information, with an option to print/save to PDF.
 ATS-friendly.

 # Known issues: